 Usually, beneficiary disputes arise in the context of a family feud, divorce, marriage, separation or insured’s illness.
 Anyone with a valid legal claim can dispute the existing beneficiary on the policy.

-In the majority of cases, those disputing the existing beneficiary designation have a claim for benefits that is based either on a contract or divorce decree or on allegations of undue influence, duress, insured’s mistake or mental incapacitation.
+In the majority of cases, those disputing the existing beneficiary designation have a claim for benefits that is based either on a contract or divorce decree or on allegations of undue influence, duress, insured’s mistake or mental incapacity.

-Whatever the case may be, beneficiary disputes are complex and require legal counsel on both sides.
+Beneficiary disputes are complex and require legal counsel on both sides.
 Our firm has successfully handled many beneficiary contests.
 We are aware of the legal issues involved in such cases and have the experience necessary to resolve them.

 Insurance companies are inclined to allow disputing parties to reach an agreement and will hold the funds until an amicable resolution is achieved.
 If, however, the parties cannot agree to settle, the insurer will file an interpleader (a lawsuit) and will deposit the life insurance proceeds into a court’s escrow account.